Close Modal×

 Loading the Elevenlabs Text to Speech AudioNative Player...

-What is Mello-Roos?
-For those who have never heard of this real estate term, Mello-roos is an additional tax or special assessment on a property at purchase, aside from the property tax.
+For those who have never heard of this real estate term, Mello-Roos is an additional special tax in California that shows up on a property’s annual tax bill, separate from the base property tax rate.
 Who is subject to Mello-Roos?
 What are the taxes used for?
 How is it beneficial to homeowners?
 Let’s explore this fascinating tax and how it affects the way you interact with clients.

 Who is Subject to Mello-Roos?

 Some communities are brand new or rather new.
-We can consider a community new if it’s been in existence for 5-10 years.
 These communities might have Mello-Roos or that additional tax or special assessment.

-When these little districts were first built, they needed their own fire stations, schools, roadways, and other services.
+When these districts were first built (or expanded), they needed their own fire stations, schools, roadways, and other services.
 They would need people in these new communities to help pay for them.
 How?
-They would pay for them as a bond.
-This bond would usually last anywhere between 20-40 years.
-Although, not all taxes have an expiration date.
+Many districts finance these improvements through bonds and repay them using the CFD (Mello-Roos) special tax.

 Paying more taxes to live in a neighborhood might sound like a turn off but this could be a preferred feature for some people.